 The activities could not have been implemented without many partnerships in Comrat and Chisinau.
 Students Mariana, Elena, Dumitriţa, Ion, Ilie and Ivan were the heart of the project.
 Moldovan Lyceum Director Svetlana Sergeevna originally suggested the plan to Peace Corps Volunteer (PCV) Daniel Gottfried, who then approached Miras-Moldova’s Nadya Guseinova and PCV Haley Bader for assistance.
-Olga Chayuk and Anna Celak, also of Miras-Moldova, helped organize meetings with the students and activities with Comrat’s rehabilitative center for youth with disabilities, Fidanjik.
+Anna Celac, also of Miras-Moldova, helped organize meetings with the students and activities with Comrat’s rehabilitative center for youth with disabilities, Fidanjik.
 Other essential participants included Motivaţie’s staff and motivational speaker Gavril Calpac from Congaz.

 Gavril joined in to represent individuals with disabilities.
 He is in his early 20s, quick to smile and opinionated.
 He is also a decorated sportsman and weightlifter.
 In the trainings in Comrat’s high schools, Gavril handed around the many awards and medals he has won in sports championships.
 While they were looking at them, he took a towel and a sizeable nail from a plastic bag.